oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 # image:
 #   src:
 summary: |
-  We explore the useful testing capabilities provided by FastAPI and pytest and how to leverage them to produce a complete and reliable test suite for your application.
+  We explore the useful testing capabilities provided by FastAPI and pytest, and how to leverage them to produce a complete and reliable test suite for your application.
 ---